edrlab/lcp-server/README.md

 `copy`, `print`, `start`, `end` are optional constraints.
 No value set implies no constraint.
 `profile`is optional.
 A default value should be set in the configuration.

-All other paramaters are mandatory.
+All other parameters are mandatory.
 The publication identified by `publication_id` must be present in the server when a license is generated.

 In case of success the server returns a 201 code.